agentflippy5/Hello-World/Arduino/Readme.txt

 Instructions as soon as bugs are fixed!
+Download Arduino IDE from arduino.cc.